coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

     }
 ```

-Before I deploy the application, I'll go back to the device and I'll uninstall
+Before I deploy the application, we need to go back to the device and uninstall
 the application.

 In this way we are making sure I'm starting with a fresh data set.